SEARCH THIS BLOG

 La Rocca Angera

-This news just in from Trivago. it, the Italian Internet travel site, that Lago Maggiore's own La Rocca di Angera has been selected among the 10 most beautiful castles in Italy.
-That's wonderful news at the start of this tourist season, and very serendipitous timing, as I have just been sent a beautiful guest post and video slideshow about La Rocca from my friend and loyal reader Nora.
+This news just in from Trivago. it, the Italian internet travel site, that Lago Maggiore's own La Rocca di Angera has been selected among the 10 most beautiful castles in Italy.

 Looking up from the woods on the approach to La Rocca from Angera.